Where are your participants from?

 Can I still come if I have food allergies?

-We can accommodate most food allergies.
+Absolutely- we can accommodate most food allergies.
 We are considered a ‘Nut-Safe’ facility and have eliminated all nuts and tree nuts from our menus and facilities.
-For those with wheat, gluten and dairy allergies, our menus can be modified to meet your needs.
-If you have non-perishable supplemental foods you would like to bring, you are welcome to do so.
+For those with wheat, gluten and dairy allergies, our menus can be modified to meet your needs and we will outfit your trip accordingly.
+Beyond that, if you require specialized (non-perishable) supplemental foods you need to bring, you are welcome to do so.
 Just make sure you give them to your trip leaders before departing on your adventure (so they can pack it up with the rest of the food going on trail).

 Can I bring a friend?